-There is something so perfect about a rich pastry and hot cup of coffee in the morning.
+There is something so perfect about a sweet cheese danish and hot cup of coffee in the morning.

 It’s my weakness. (besides rice krispie treats).
 There’s something extra appealing to me about bite-sized pastries with my coffee.
 So easy to pop in your mouth!